 The first factor that impacts the value of a new car dealership is the location and quality of the car dealership.
 Facilities that are well-kept and in high-traffic locations receive premium valuations.
 Areas with growing populations and strong demographics also support higher valuations.
 A valuation expert will also consider the costs associated with the location.

 Next, the economy plays a large part in the value of a new car dealership.
 This includes oil prices, interest rates, and tax incentives for new cars.
-A valuation expert will analyze the current market when determining the value of the new car dealership.
+A valuation expert such as Peak Business Valuation will analyze the current market when determining the value of the new car dealership.

 Franchises tend to be more valuable than independently-owned businesses.
 The type of franchise also matters.
 Luxury and European dealers like BMW, Lexus, and Mercedes typically have higher valuations.
 While Hyundai, Mitsubishi, and Volkswagen are towards the lower end.
 But the value of the car dealership also lies in the financial operations of the business.
 The spread of the valuation multiple depends on the quality, stability, product development, and long-term outlook for each of the brands.
 This includes the product supply, which recently has dwindled.